itlabsio/kubedeployer/README.md

 Kubedeployer supports three structure maintenance types of manifests to deploy:
 - orthodox
-- smart
+- smart - this one is default
 - kustomize

+Each deployer is responding for collecting and processing manifest files

 ### Orthodox
+#### Collecting files
+- Find yaml-files in `MANIFEST_FOLDER`;
+- Append files from subdirectory with name `ENVIRONMENT`.
+#### Processing files

-Process manifest files in `MANIFEST_FOLDER`.
-In file placeholder like `${VAR_NAME}` will be replaced by corresponding environment variables `VAR_NAME`.
-If environment variable `ENVIRONMENT` was defined, kubedeployer will also add files from subdirectory with samename as value of this variable.
+- Replace placeholder like `${VAR_NAME}` by corresponding environment variables `VAR_NAME` in found files from previous step;
-All files concatinates in one and it deployes by applying it to kubernetes cluster.
+- Concatenate all files in one.

 ### Smart

-It is like orthodox deployer, it replaces placeholders with environment variables.
-But has another algorithm of collecting files and deploying them.

-If in `MANIFEST_FOLDER` were found `kustomization.yaml` file then deployer will collect files by kustomize.
-Else it will create `kustomization.yaml` file with list of files, which were generated like in orthodox deployer.
-Deploy happens by applying `kustomization.yaml`
+Smart deployer has different behavior depending on presence of the `kustomization.yaml` file in `MANIFEST_FOLDER` xor `MANIFEST_FOLDER`/`ENVIRONMENT`:
+- it has not been found
+- it has been found

+#### Kustomization.yaml has NOT been found
+##### Collecting files
+- Work like orthodox deployer
+##### Processing files
+- Create `kustomization.yaml` with all collected yaml-files;
+- Replace placeholder like orthodox deployer
+- Create resulting manifest by `kustomize build`

+#### Kustomization.yaml has been found
+##### Collecting files
+- It does not collect files because they all are listed in `kustomization.yaml`
+##### Processing files
+- Create resulting manifest by `kustomize build`
+- Replace placeholder like orthodox deployer in resulting manifest

+> If you want to have quoted values after replacing placeholders like `"123"` not `123`, you should to make double quotes around the placeholder
+> like `'"${PLACEHOLDER}"'` because of specific of working kustomize
 ### Kustomize
 If in `MANIFEST_FOLDER` were found `kustomization.yaml` file then deployer will collect files by kustomize.
 Deploy happens by applying `kustomization.yaml`

-Unlike previous deployers this one does not replace placeholders and do not try to guess what can be deployed.
+> Unlike previous deployers this one does not replace placeholders and do not try to guess what can be deployed.

 ## How to launch in gitlab-ci.yml